Net Worth

 Kimmo Timonen is a Finnish former professional NHL player with an estimated net worth of $44 Million.

-Before his retirement, Timonen played in more than 1,100 NHL games and won countless championships during his professional career.
-He was always a team player, putting the club before himself and motivating whomever he played with.
-He was well-liked, and players looked up to him as a role model and tried to emulate him.
+Before his retirement, Timonen won countless championships during his professional career.
+He was always a team player, putting the club ahead of himself and motivating those he played with.
+He was well-liked, and players looked up to him as a role model, trying to emulate him.

 Quick Facts